jchristn/DatabaseWrapper/README.md

 - Programmatic table creation and removal (drop)
 - Built-in sanitization

-## New in v3.1.0
+## New in v3.2.0

-- Breaking change: removal of .NET Framework and upgrade to .NET standard 2.1
-- DatabaseSettings class
-- New constructors
+- New APIs: Sum, Count, Exists

 ## A Note on Sanitization